liferay-design/liferay.design/src/markdown/lexicon/core-components/cards/cards-navigation.md

 order: 1
 ---

-<div class="page-description">Card for navigation is a visual component focused on providing navigation in distributive pages or discributive page sections.</div>
+Card for navigation is a visual component focused on providing navigation in distributive pages or discributive page sections.

 ![navigation card default state](/images/lexicon/CardNavDefault.jpg)